Skip to content

 Clover Education Website

-Chances are, your pool is missing a critical ingredient: stabilizer .
+Chances are, your pool is missing a critical ingredient: stabilizer.

-Also known as cyanuric acid (CYA), stabilizer is like sunscreen for your chlorine — and without it, your sanitizer gets burned off by the sun before it can do its job.
-Let’s break it down:
+Also known as cyanuric acid (CYA), stabilizer acts like sunscreen for your chlorine.
+Without it, the sun’s UV rays burn off your sanitizer before it can do its job.
+Let’s break down why this small chemical makes a big difference.

-☀️ What Is Pool Stabilizer?
+💧 What is Pool Stabilizer?

-Think of it like this:
+Think of it this way:

-> Chlorine fights germs.
+Chlorine fights germs.
 Stabilizer fights the sun.

 ✅ Ideal Stabilizer Levels

-• Too low < 20 ppm): Chlorine burns off too quickly
+• Too low (<20 ppm): Chlorine burns off too quickly

 ⚠️ Signs Your Pool Needs Stabilizer